3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 4.
 Calibrate your encoder (if fitted)
 If your MMU includes an encoder (like the ERCF design) the next step is to calibrate so it measures distance accurately.
 Re-fit the bowden to the selector/encoder (you can insert the short length of filament to tube as you fit to save time).
-Alternatively, just make sure you have some filament through gate #0 before starting.
+Alternatively, just make sure you have some filament through gate #0 before starting - you can do this by running `MMU_TEST_MOVE` again if necessary.
 Now run:

   > MMU_CALIBRATE_ENCODER

 You will see an output similar to:

 ```
+    Testing over 400mm
-    + counts = 368
+      + counts: 368
-    - counts = 368
+      - counts: 368
-    + counts = 369
+      + counts: 369
-    - counts = 369
+      - counts: 369
-    + counts = 369
+      + counts: 369
-    - counts = 369
+      - counts: 369
     Load direction:   mean=368.67 stdev=0.58 min=368 max=369 range=1
     Unload direction: mean=368.67 stdev=0.58 min=368 max=369 range=1
-    Before calibration measured length = 394.47
+    Before calibration measured length: 394.47mm
-    Resulting resolution of the encoder = 1.084991
+    Calculated resolution of the encoder: 1.085049 (currently: 1.094543)
-    After calibration measured length = 400.00
-    Encoder calibration has been saved for MMU ERCF v1.1sb
+    Encoder calibration has been saved
 ```

 > [!NOTE]
 > (i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.<br>
 > (ii) Make sure the selector is aligned with the gate.
 If it is off to one side you will almost certainly get disimilar counts in forward and reverse directions.<br>
-> (iii) You want the counts on each attempt to be the same or very similar but don't sweat +/-2 counts.
-With ERCF v2.0, sprung servo and new Binky encoder design you should approach perfection though ;-)<br>
+> (iii) You want the counts on each attempt to be the same or very similar but don't sweat +/-3 counts.
+With ERCF v2.0, sprung servo and new Binky encoder design they should be very consistent though ;-)<br>
 > (iv) You can run this (like all calibration commands) without saving the result by adding a `SAVE=0` flag.

+If this step worked then you should be able to unload the residual filament with `MMU_UNLOAD`.
+If you aren't happy with results, leave the filament ready for the next run.

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 5.
 Calibrate bowden length
 Optionally the last calibration before use!
 Here you can calibrate the length of your bowden from MMU gate to extruder entrance.
 This is important because it allows the MMU to move the filament at a fast pace over this distance because getting to the more complicated part of the load sequence.
 To speed up this process you need to give the calibration routine a hint of how far way the extruder is (but not exceeding the distance).
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
-Approximate distance is 650mm on my system.
+I measured approximately 690mm on my system, so will supply 650mm as the starting value.
 In you have an encoder you can run the automatic method:

   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650